 What to Expect

-It is always best to get complete instructions from your cardiologist and surgeon about the procedure, but here are some basics you can expect as a Maze surgery patient.
+You will get complete instructions from your cardiologist and surgeon about the procedure, but here are some basics you can expect as a patient.

 Most patients are admitted to the hospital the day before surgery or, in some cases, on the morning of surgery.